 In conclusion, Google Sheets Average is a simple and easy-to-use tool that can be used in a variety of real-world scenarios.
 It can also be used in more advanced scenarios when combined with other functions.

-To further boost your data analysis skills in Google Sheets, consider Coefficient.
+To further boost your data analysis skills by using GPT, consider Coefficient’s Google Sheets extension.
 Install Coefficient for free today and see how easy it makes business data analysis.